 You will need to set your case for a hearing and then appear in court.
 The judge will either approve or deny your request for an essential needs license.
 If approved, then see step 8 below.

 DPS has the list of the documents you must send.
 Further, some courts will send the documents to DPS for you.
 But you must prepare all the paperwork discussed above and make sure it is correct.
 Once you complete this last step, then send certified copies of the court’s order to the address below.

 Austin, Texas 78761-5999

 This process can be overwhelming and intimidating to go through alone.
-If you have recently been arrested for a DWI and want to hire an attorney, then feel free to call me for a free consultation.
-If you hire me as your DWI attorney, then I will prepare and file your petition for an occupational license as a complimentary service.
+For this reason, if you are arrested for a DWI and want to hire an attorney, then feel free to contact me for a free consultation.